se-edu/learningresources/contents/performance/Performance.md

 * [MIT online course](http://courses.csail.mit.edu/6.851/spring12/lectures/): A online course by MIT on data structures and algorithms
 * [topcoder.com](https://www.topcoder.com/community/data-science/data-science-tutorials/the-importance-of-algorithms/): A good write up on the importance of algorithms

-## Memory Management
+## Memory Management Usage

 Memory management is important for performance optimization for Computer systems.
-One of the common techniques in [algorithms optimisation](#using-appropriate-data-structures-and-algorithms) is space and time trade off, where we increase runtime memory usage to decrease overall runtime.
+One of the common techniques in [algorithms optimization](#using-appropriate-data-structures-and-algorithms) is space and time trade off, where we increase runtime memory usage to decrease overall runtime.
 While this theoretically optimizes your system runtime, it might overall slowdown the system due to [Thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).
 Thrashing occurs when the system runs out of Random Access Memory and the Operating System swaps main memory to disk memory resulting in  significant time spent on disk access.
 Detecting if the performance slowdown is memory related can be done with appropriate [memory profiling](PerformanceProfiling.md).

-If you have ascertain that your system has memory related performance concerns, there are various solutions that you can employ to resolve them.
+If your system suffers from memory related performance issues, here are some solutions you can adopt to resolve them:

 - Using generators to reduce memory used.
 [Generators](https://en.wikipedia.org/wiki/Generator_(computer_programming)) are functions that generates a sequence of values.
 Instead of returning an explicit array upfront, a generator returns a value at each iteration.
 This can greatly [reduce memory usage](https://letstalkdata.com/2015/05/how-to-use-python-generators-to-save-memory/) for large arrays.
 - Sometimes memory usage of your program remains high because the unnecessary variables are yet to be freed from memory.
 If you are using a garbage collected language like Java, consider [tuning](https://www.javacodegeeks.com/2017/11/minimize-java-memory-usage-right-garbage-collector.html) your garbage collector to suit your needs.
 If such options is not good enough, you can explicitly free memory even in garbage collected language.
 An example from Python is shown below: